vaadin/platform/scripts/generator/templates/template-release-notes.md

 ## Supported Node.js and npm versions
 A [supported version](https://nodejs.org/en/about/releases/) of Node.js: 10.x, 12.x, 14.x or newer.

-# Breaking changes
-This lists products that have breaking changes from V14

 # Known Issues and Limitations